Mikiyas-Meles-Assefa/Solar-System-Simulation/README.md

 ## Documentation

 The Solar System Simulation project is implemented in Fortran and Python.
-The Fortran code handles the backend calculations, while the Python code, along with Pygame, creates the interactive front-end.
+The Fortran code handles the backend calculations, while the Python code, along with Pygame, creates the interactive front end.

 The simulation uses Newton's law of universal gravitation to calculate the gravitational forces between celestial bodies, resulting in realistic planetary orbits.